sindresorhus/ky/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 This hook enables you to read and optionally modify the response.
-The hook function receives a clone of the response as the first argument.
+The hook function receives a clone of the response, normalized input, and normalized options as arguments.
 The return value of the hook function will be used by Ky as the response object if it's an instance of [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 ```js
 import ky from 'ky';